clcollins/sshProxyJump/README.md

 The concept of [bastion hosts](https://en.wikipedia.org/wiki/Bastion_host) is nothing new to computing.
 Baston hosts are usually public-facing, hardened systems that serve as an entrypoint to systems behind a firewall or other restricted location, and is especially popular with the rise of cloud computing.

 The ssh command has an easy way to make use of bastion hosts to connect to a remote host with a single command.
-Instead of first ssh-ing to the bastion host, and then using ssh on the bsation to connect to the remote host, ssh can create the initial and second connections itself, using `ProxyJump`.
+Instead of first ssh-ing to the bastion host, and then using ssh on the bastion to connect to the remote host, ssh can create the initial and second connections itself, using `ProxyJump`.

 ## ProxyJump